 About Ukrainian Sunflower Oil

 What extra virgin olive oil is to Italian food, unrefined sunflower oil is to Ukrainian.
-Pressed from sunflower seeds, it has a delicious nutty flavor (sort of like toasted sesame oil).
-Unrefined (a.k.a. virgin) sunflower oil is mostly used for finishing salads, potatoes, and other cooked vegetables (like eggplant “caviar”, for example).
+Pressed from sunflower seeds, it has a delicious nutty flavor.
+Unrefined (a.k.a. virgin) sunflower oil is mostly used for finishing salads, potatoes, beans, and other cooked vegetables (like eggplant “caviar”, for example).
 Refined sunflower oil, on the other hand, has a neutral flavor and is more suited to cooking.

 These heavenly, garlicky potatoes are the perfect side dish for almost anything.
-I recommend serving them with Tempeh Marsala, White Bean Puree, Pinto Bean Salad, or Stuffed Portobellos.
+I recommend serving them alongside lentil patties, cassoulet, stuffed portobellos, or this vegan frittata for brunch.

 Let me know if you try this recipe!
 Give it a rating below and leave a comment, and don’t forget to tag @thenewbaguette on Instagram with your creation.